Winter Eagle Festival & Count, Brackendale

 In British Columbia, the great outdoors truly is just that—great: from ocean playground to mountain peaks, windswept plains and fertile farmland.

-Head for the hills—there are plenty of them.
+Head for the hills.
 This mountainous province boasts 13 major ski resorts (and many smaller ones) with epic powder, heart-stopping descents and pristine backcountry bowls, as well as miles of trails for those who prefer skinny skis and snowshoes.
 In summer, the resorts turn their lifts and trails over to daredevil mountain bikers and hikers eager to explore the alpine meadows.

 But you don’t have to climb a mountain to find adventure here.
 Awash as it is with rivers, lakes and the Pacific Ocean, B.C. is popular for water sport enthusiasts.
 You can sail alongside orcas in Desolation Sound, paddle the Bowron Lakes, raft down the Fraser Canyon, surf the waves near Tofino or cast for trout in Lake Country.